 Jira has truly evolved into a complete project management solution.

-However, bug tracking is still one of its main strengths and a primarily reason it was developed.
+However, bug tracking is still one of its main strengths and a primary reason it was developed.
 Its robust workflow engine ensures that teams easily assign and prioritize bugs once they’re captured.
 It lists all the bugs and their real-time status in the backlog, allowing project teams to continuously monitor bugs until completion.

 Jira’s customizable workflows are particularly useful when it comes to bug tracking and task resolution.
 Teams can create custom workflows that genuinely reflect their process and assign dedicated resources at every stage of the process to ensure clarity and transparency.